bhanmrinal/fPI-Parkison-Analyser-using-Acoustic-Sound-Features/README.md

 This project is deployed as a full-stack web application, enabling global access to the Parkinson's disease detection system.
 The application leverages the following technologies:

-``Frontend``: React.js - A JavaScript library for building dynamic and interactive user interfaces.
+``Frontend``: React.js for building dynamic and interactive user interfaces.

-``Backend``: Django with Django REST framework (DRF) - A Python web framework for rapid development of APIs and web applications.
+``Backend``: Django with Django REST framework (DRF) for rapid development of APIs and web applications.
 DRF provides a robust foundation for building RESTful APIs.

-``Database``: PostgreSQL - A powerful open-source object-relational database management system (ORDBMS) for storing and managing application data.
+``Database``: PostgreSQL for storing and managing application data.

-``Containerization``: Docker - A platform for developing, deploying, and running applications in containers.
-Docker ensures consistent and isolated environments across different deployment platforms.

 ### Results
 ![image](https://github.com/bhanmrinal/Predictive-Analysis-for-Parkinsons-Disease-using-ML/assets/97622240/037b3989-51b8-46d7-b163-6ea5af7ed9cd)